 A finance VP earning $385K base + $150K bonus, residing in Park Slope Brooklyn, buys a 3BR Catskills cabin for $575K with $20K immediate FF&E refresh.
 After $140K in land, the $435K adjusted basis includes $52K in 5-year assets (hot tub, appliances, smart-home, theater system, decorative lighting), $18K in 7-year assets (custom furniture, themed bedroom built-ins), and $60K in 15-year property (gravel drive, deck, fire pit, fencing).

 That’s $130K reclassified into accelerated depreciation in Year 1.
-At the NYC combined bracket (~51.5%), federal+state+city savings come to roughly $67,000 — about 135x the cost of a $495 cost segregation study.
+At the federal Year-1 rate (37% + 3.8% NIIT), the federal tax savings come to roughly $53,000, about 59x the cost of an $895 cost segregation study.
+(The NY state share of the deduction is deferred over MACRS, not taken in Year 1; see the note above.)

-REPS is structurally impossible for a full-time finance, tech, or media professional. the STR exception (Reg. §1.469-1T(e)(3)(ii), 7-day average stay + 100-hour material participation) is the path.
+REPS is structurally impossible for a full-time finance, tech, or media professional.
+The STR exception (Reg. §1.469-1T(e)(3)(ii), 7-day average stay + 100-hour material participation) is the path.

-The Catskills + Hudson Valley short-term-rental zoning has tightened in several towns (Hudson, Saugerties, Phoenicia) — verify local STR rules before buying.
-If the property is forced to a 30-day minimum, it’s a mid-term rental for tax purposes — still cost-seg-eligible, but loses the Reg. §1.469-1T(e)(3)(ii) non-passive treatment.
+The Catskills + Hudson Valley short-term-rental zoning has tightened in several towns (Hudson, Saugerties, Phoenicia); verify local STR rules before buying.
+If the property is forced to a 30-day minimum, it’s a mid-term rental for tax purposes: still cost-seg-eligible, but loses the Reg. §1.469-1T(e)(3)(ii) non-passive treatment.

 Frequently Asked Questions

-Brooklyn rents are lower — does that matter for cost-seg math?
+Brooklyn rents are lower: does that matter for cost-seg math?
 Not for the calculation itself.
 Cost-seg math depends on the out-of-state property’s basis and your combined tax bracket.
 Brooklyn’s lower COL just means more disposable capital to fund the property purchase in the first place.

 Can I cost-seg my own Brooklyn brownstone?
-Yes if it’s a rental — multi-unit brownstones (2-4 unit) are residential rentals at the 27.5-year MACRS schedule, with typical 18–22% reclass.
+Yes if it’s a rental.
+Multi-unit brownstones (2-4 unit) are residential rentals at the 27.5-year MACRS schedule, with typical 18–22% reclass.
 Owner-occupied brownstones require the rental-portion allocation (you can only depreciate the rented portion).
 See duplex / 2–4 unit cost segregation.

 Learn More About Cost Segregation